Bitcoin supports scripting since the day one which gives it capabilities beyond just spending outputs in a "standard" way.

 In the following tutorial, I'll create a test multi-signature wallet with Trezor, fund it with a small amount of bitcoin and then spend the coins using signatures of the necessary number of cosigners.

-I'll be using the latest Electrum 3.1.3 to set up everything but you can use any wallet that supports multisig and Trezor.
+I'll be using the latest Electrum 3.1.3 (you should use the latest version!) to set up everything but you can use any wallet that supports multisig and Trezor.

 Create a multisig wallet